omics-datascience/modulector/README.md

 ### Unsubscribe from PUBMEDS news

-Subscribes an email to our email service that sends news about new pubmeds associated to a mirna and/or gene
+Subscribes an email to our email service that sends news about new Pubmed associated with a miRNA and/or gene

 - URL: `/unsubscribe-pubmeds/`
 - Required query params:
-  - `token`: token that references the subscription
+  - `token`: a token that references the subscription
 - Success Response:
   - Code: 200
 - Error Response: